iLib-js/ilib-mono/packages/ilib-loctool-regex/README.md

           Regular expressions use [JavaScript regular expression
           syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions).
           The regular expressions must contain named capturing groups to indicate the various parts that form a Resource.
-The named capturing groups should be from this list:
+The value of the named capturing group can be any string.
+If the string is surrounded by quotes (either single or double), the plugin will remove the quotes.
+For array resources, the strings should be separated by commas and may have quotes around each element of the array.
+The names of the named capturing groups should be from this list:
             - `source` - the string in the source language (required).
 For plural resources, use this for the singular form of the string.
               For array resources, this should contain the list of strings